Login to Portal

 Pension rate breaks

-You will not have a pension rate break if:
+• You will not be considered to have a pension rate break if the following conditions are met:

-• You can demonstrate that you were actively seeking work in covered employment (including registering for work with the 478 Referral Office).
+• You can demonstrate that you were actively seeking work in Covered Employment (including registering for work with the Union Referral Office)

-• You worked at least one 8-hour day in covered employment in at least one half of the Plan Years in which you failed to earn less than the 0.1 or 0.2 pension credit.
+• You worked at least one day (8 hours) in Covered Employment in at least half of the Benefit Years in which you failed to earn less than the required portion of a pension credit

-• And accrue an additional five pension credits after your return to Covered Employment.
+• You earn an additional five (5) pension credits after your return to Covered Employment.